zj27/fibservice/docs/design.md

 ## Future Improvement
 Because of limited schedule and resource, some potential improvements not implemented yet are recorded as follow:
 ### Refine the production dockerfile
 * There were some compatiblity issue for libstdc++ and libpthread on alpine.
-Currently it copy them from devkit as workaround.
+Currently it copies them from devkit as workaround.
 A potential improvement is to build own apk for them.

 ### Cache
 * The current restbed framework doesn't provide the cache feature.
 To implement a effecient cache, the cache should store the longest Fibonacci list that have ever queried.
 If the later request need a shorter list, then directly return from cache.
 Otherwise, continue the calculation based the list from cache and generate the longer list, and then extend the cache.